gbLw1/realtime-db-sync/README.md

 dotnet ef database update --context MySQLDbContext
 ```

+the migrations will create the databases and the tables for you.

+both databases are created with the name: `syncdb`,
+you can change this in the [`appsettings.json`](./src/API.DbSync/appsettings.json) file.

 ## Running the API

 cd into the `API.DbSync` project and run the following command: